-Manual Account Number Computer Account Number Name and purpose 6a 4-1300 Other Appeals Include of special efforts and donations received for appeals other than Uniting Church appeals and projects.
+Manual Account Computer Account Name and purpose Number Number ба 4-1300 Other Appeals Include of special efforts and donations received for appeals other than Uniting Church appeals and projects.
 These are classified into two categories.
 Indicating beside the amount in Account 6 the letter A or B will make annual reporting easier.
-Category A (Supported by the Uniting Church) Christmas Bowl (Act for Peace) Victorian Council of Churches Tasmanian Council of Church If you are using a computer accounting software additional accounts (between 4-1300 and 4-1349) could be created for each type of 6b 4-1350 Appeals Include of special efforts and donations received for appeals other than Uniting Church appeals and projects.
+Category A (Supported by the Uniting Church) Christmas Bowl (Act for Peace) Victorian Council of Churches Tasmanian Council of Church Council for Christian and Jews The Bible Society Inter Church Trade & Industry Mission (ITIM) If you are using a computer accounting software additional accounts (between 4-1300 and 4-1349) could be created for each type of appeal.
+For example 4-1310 Donations Christmas Bowl.
+6b 4-1350 Other Appeals Include of special efforts and donations received for appeals other than Uniting Church appeals and projects.
 These are classified into two categories.
-Indicating beside the amount in Account 6 the letter A or B will make annual reporting easier Category B All other non-Uniting Church appeals (e.g. Austcare, Bible Society, World Vision, Red Cross etc).
+Indicating beside the amount in Account 6 the letter A or B will make annual reporting easier Category B All other non-Uniting Church appeals (e.g. Austcare, Freedom from Hunger, World Vision, Red Cross).
 If you are using a computer accounting software additional accounts (between 4-1350 and 4-1399) could be created for each type of appeal.
 For example 4-1360 Donations World Vision.
 7 4-3100 Grants Received Synod Include grants (not loans) from Synod for current (running/operating costs) transactions e.g. Ministry, minor repairs, minor equipment etc. (For capital grants see account 22).
+For example funds from Mission Support Fund/BOMAR Grants.
 8 4-3200 Grants Received Presbyteries and/or other Congregations Include financial assistance from Presbytery or other congregations for current (running/operating) costs.
 (For capital grants see account 23).
 For example Contribution from other congregations for Lay Mission Areas and Lay Teams

+Manual Computer

+Account Account Name and purpose

+Number Number

-Manual Account Number Computer Account Number Name and purpose 9 4-3300 Grants Received Government Include grants received from the Government and other organisations for current (running/operating) cost transactions.
+9 4-3300 Grants Received Government

+Include grants received from the Government for current

+(running/operating) cost transactions.
 (For capital grants see account 23).

+10 4.4100

+10 4-4100 Legacies & Bequests

+Include Legacies, Bequests and Memorial Funds for specific or general purposes.

+11 4-4200 Interest & Dividends

+11 1 1200

-10 4-4100 Legacies & Bequests Include Legacies, Bequests and Memorial Funds for specific or general purposes.
-Also include interest on these funds.
-11 4-4200 Include interest and dividends received on bank accounts balances, bank term deposits, UCA Management Fund accounts, debentures, stocks, shares, marketable securities and interest on loans to other church bodies, including local auxiliaries and sporting clubs.
-12a 4-5100 Property Income GST inclusive Include rents and other amounts received for occupancy or use of land and site improvements, commercial shops and properties, houses, kindergarten facilities and equipment, etc. where GST is included in the rental and claimable.
-12b 4-5300 Property Income other Include rents and other amounts received for occupancy or use of land and site improvements, commercial shops and properties, houses, kindergarten facilities and equipment, etc. where GST is not claimable.
-13 4-4300 Long Service Leave Fund Reimbursement Include the grant received from the Synod Long Service Leave Fund when a minister is on Long Service Leave.
-14 4-4400 Insurance Claims Include the moneys received as the result of claims under any insurance policy (e.g. WorkSafe, property damage, fire).
+Include interest and dividends received on bank accounts balances, bank term deposits, Development Fund deposits, UCA Cash Management Fund deposits, UCA Growth Fund deposits, debentures, stocks, shares, marketable securities and interest on loans to other church bodies, including local auxiliaries and sporting clubs.

+12a 4-5100 Property Income GST inclusive

+Include rents and other amounts received for occupancy or use of land and site improvements, commercial shops and properties, houses, kindergarten facilities and equipment, etc. where GST is included in the rental and claimable.

+12b 4-5300 Property Income other

+Include rents and other amounts received for occupancy or use of land and site improvements, commercial shops and properties, houses, kindergarten facilities and equipment, etc. where GST is not claimable.

+13 4-4300 Long Service Leave Fund Reimbursement

+Include the grant received from the Synod Long Service Leave Fund when a minister is on Long Service Leave.

+14 4-4400 Insurance Claims

+Include the moneys received as the result of claims under any insurance policy (e.g. WorkSafe, property damage, fire).